massimo-zaniboni/aoc-benchmarks/README.md

 ``-1`` or ``-2`` are the version of the code.

 The ``.hs-1.hs`` is a repetition of the language name.

+IMPORTANT: never use "-" in the task name, i.e. "fast_path" is good, "fast-path" no.

 TODO refresh of task
 TODO rebuild all